 2.1 Notification of an Award

-2.2.4 Return the completed Response Form to the Associateship Programs office no later than 14 days after you receive your award letter.
+2.2.2 Submit the online award response no later than 14 days after you receive your award notification.

-2.2.5 If you cannot accept an award immediately, please contact the National Research Council Program Administrator and your Research Adviser at the laboratory.
+2.2.3 If you cannot accept the award within 14 days, please contact the Fellowships Office Program Coordinator and your Research Adviser at the laboratory.

-2.3.1 To maintain your eligibility for relocation reimbursement, you must obtain advanced, written approval for a change of address from the National Research Council Program Administrator if different from that shown on your application.
-Notify the National Research Council Program Administrator or Program Coordinator immediately, in writing, of any change in your address.
+2.3.1 To maintain your eligibility for relocation reimbursement, you must obtain advanced, written approval for a change of address from the Program Administrator if different from that shown on your application.
+Notify the Program Administrator or Program Coordinator immediately, in writing, of any change in your address.

 2.4 Beginning Tenure and/or Changing the Start Date